- 13 minutes to read

 BPMs, BPMLanes, BPMPhases, BPMServices, BPMConnectors C4 Diagrams is entirely additive — BPM tables are not touched

-Domains global ordering Domain ordering is per-diagram via C4DiagramLanes.LaneOrder, not a Domain-level column
+Domains global ordering Domain boundary ordering is per-diagram via C4DiagramLanes.LaneOrder, not a Domain-level column

-TransportContracts, MessageTypes, Endpoints Contracts are scoped to Services and unchanged
+TransportContracts, MessageTypes, Endpoints Contract entities remain scoped to Services; authored-diagram import behavior is unchanged

 Existing "Show in Mermaid" rendering on Integrations/Services Continues to work as-is; C4 Diagram Mermaid View is a separate output